 For VMs, do not rely on RA-GRS replication to restore the VM disks (VHD files).
 Instead, use Azure Backup.

-- Implement monitoring and alerting best practices in your application.
+- Implement best practices for monitoring and alerting in your application.
 Without proper monitoring, diagnostics, and alerting, there is no way to detect failures in your application and alert an operator to fix them.
-For more information on best practices, see the Monitoring and Diagnostics guidance document.
+For more information, see Monitoring and Diagnostics guidance.

 - Measure remote call statistics and make the information available to the application team.
 If you don't track and report remote call statistics in real time and provide an easy way to review this information, the operations team will not have an instantaneous view into the health of your application.
 And if you only measure average remote call time, you will not have enough information to reveal issues in the services.
 Summarize remote call metrics such as latency, throughput, and errors in the 99 and 95 percentiles.
 Perform statistical analysis on the metrics to uncover errors that occur within each percentile.